Alcohol and Other Drug Programs and Treatment Services

 Online Screening: Quick, anonymous, and free online screening is available for all IC students through the Office of Counseling and Wellness.
 Visit our online screening page for information on how to access the screenings.

-A variety of AA, NA, Al-Anon, and Adult Children of Alcoholics (ACA) groups are available at 518 West Seneca Street, Ithaca, NY.
-Visit the AA website to search for current meeting dates, locations, and times
+A variety of AA, NA, Al-Anon, Marijuana Anonymous and Adult Children of Alcoholics (ACA) groups are available at 518 West Seneca Street, Ithaca, NY.
+Visit the ICR website for meeting times.

 The Alcohol and Drug Council of Tompkins County provides confidential individual and group counseling.
 Fees are on a sliding scale, and many insurance plans are accepted.
 The Alcohol and Drug Council also offers court-ordered assessments.
 The Council is located at 201 Green Street, by the Ithaca Commons and next to the Tompkins County Public Library.
 It's easily accessed via the TCAT bus.
 Learn more about the Council at alcoholdrugcouncil.org/.
 For a bus schedule go to: www.tcatbus.com/ To make an appointment at the Alcohol and Drug Council, call 607-274-6288.